intel/gstreamer-media-SDK/README.md

 	cd build
 	cmake ..

-To make a debug build, please follow the command below:
+To make a debug build:

 	cmake .. -DDEBUG=ON

-To build the plugin for Media Server Studio, please follow the command below:
+To build the plugins for Media Server Studio 2016 Linux Edition:

-	cmake .. -DWITH_MSS=ON
+	cmake .. -DWITH_MSS_2016=ON

 Only MediaSDK 2017 MR1 For Embedded supports VP9 decode.
 To disable VP9 decode
-for other version of MediaSDK, please follow the command below:
+for other version of Media SDK:

 	cmake .. -DMFX_VP9_DECODER=OFF